 As a result, many brands will look to tools that go beyond past sales data to incorporate a wider range of sources, like high street footfall or consumer search activity.
 Indicators like these – that can be updated almost in real time and more accurately reflect the wider economic context in the here-and-now – will be useful additional early indicators of demand that, in turn, will help brands respond to changes as they unfold. .

 While integrating these additional data sources presents a grand opportunity, there are also a host of new challenges.
-Teams in consumer industries are well versed in predicting future sales from past sales data, but understanding how promotions, events, or weather patterns should be integrated into demand models is relatively new terrain.
+Teams in retail & consumer are well versed in predicting future sales from past sales data, but understanding how promotions, events, or weather patterns should be integrated into demand models is relatively new terrain.

 Brands recognise that building better customer experience isn’t really about having good AI – or even a good data science team